-If you’re planning on throwing a BBQ, make sure you have all the equipment you need.
+If you’re planning on throwing a BBQ and show off your smoker, make sure you have all the equipment you need.
 And a smoker thermometer should also be top of your list.
 That’s unless you want to serve your guests over or undercooked food!
 Even some of the best pitmasters don’t leave things to chance.
 You shouldn’t either.

 Are you looking to buy your own?